JayCh1/HDWI_2024/README.md

 a freshly initiated Docker that follows the instructions therein.

 Next step is to test this for any lingering bugs, typos, or design flaws.

+11 July 2024
+cloned/copied from the USFS Github repository for further development and optimization